Find the answers to the most frequently asked questions about Yoho National Park

 Yes, you can, it is encouraged.
 There are many short hikes and walks with different skill levels, Wapta Falls, Emerald Lake, Hamilton Falls are all easy hikes ranging from a half an hour to two hours.
 Day hikes range from easy to difficult more of the popular day hikes are Sherbrooke Lake, Laughing Falls, Kicking Horse to Otterhead and Mt.
 Hunter.
 To view fossils at the Burgess Shale you must go on a guided interpretive hike.

-Q:What kind of activities are in the park besides hiking?
+Q:What kind of activities are in Yoho National Park?

 A: